-We are six sessions into what has become a rather dedicated, eventful run for Legendary Lives.
+We are many sessions into what has become a rather dedicated, eventful run for Legendary Lives.

 The leading illustration for this post is perfect for my character’s sister’s plight in session 4, but it’s also way out of context for its original meaning, so follow the link stated in the image to see its proper content.

 The embedded link includes the playlist for sessions 4 through 7 (as updated; this post was initially written after session 5).